Notice of Change in Admission Cycle

 All prospective PTA program applicants can now schedule to complete the HESI exam admission requirement.
 Please visit https://www.proctoru.com/portal/elsevier-hesi to create your account and schedule your exam.
 Information about the HESI exam can be found at https://evolve.elsevier.com/education/hesi/hesi-admission-assessment-exam/.
 Please note that the HESI exam will test a student’s knowledge about Anatomy and Physiology I along with their English, and critical thinking skills.

-The Physical Therapist Assistant Program is an accredited two-year, five-semester course of study composed of specialized courses in physical therapy, planned clinical training and general education.
+The Physical Therapist Assistant Program is an accredited two-year, six-semester course of study composed of specialized courses in physical therapy, planned clinical training and general education.
 During the first year, a background in biological and behavioral sciences is established with emphasis on anatomy.
 General education courses in writing and communication skills are included in the curriculum.
 As the semesters progress, more time is allocated to the clinical application of physical therapy procedures that were learned in the classroom.
 Upon completion of the program, graduates receive an A.A.S. degree and are eligible to take the state licensure examination.